Urban-Meteorology-Reading/UMEP-Workshop/source/SUPY/SuPy3.rst

 -  In this activity you use will use SuPy to conduct an `impact study <https://SuPy.readthedocs.io/en/latest/tutorial/impact-studies-parallel.html>`__

-   Specially, we will explore responses of urban climates to two scenarios:
+   You will explore the urban climate response to two scenarios:

-   1. modified urban surface properties (e.g., albedo).
+   1. modified urban surface properties (e.g., albedo), such as may come about from people's behaviour (e.g. planning regulations, manintenace over time)

-   2. varying atmospheric forcing (e.g., air temperature).
+   2. varying atmospheric forcing (e.g., air temperature), such as may come about from climate changing